Decentralized-ID/decentralized-id.github.io/README.md

 * [Transforming our world: the 2030 Agenda for Sustainable Development](https://sustainabledevelopment.un.org/post2015/transformingourworld)
 * [World Identity Netowork —Blockchain for Impact](https://win.systems/)
 * [DIGITAL IDENTITY AS A BASIC HUMAN RIGHT](https://impakter.com/digital-identity-basic-human-right/)
+* [AID:Tech](https://aid.technology) — "is a voucher and digital identity solution for refugees.
+A digital record of a person's identity is stored on a smart card, along with various additional information.
+Blockchain technology is used to distribute all resources in a highly traceable manner."

 #### ID2020